-Royal Navy & A.I.F, Holsworthy WW1, 6th A.B.G.R.O Coy WW1, 12th Reinforcements 4th Batt WW1.
+Royal Navy & A.I.F, Holsworthy WW1,, 12th Reinforcements 4th Batt WW1.
 Papua New Guinea WW2, Royal Australian Airforce 1950’s & Army Reseve 1980’s.
-(Frederick Petrie not pictured).
+(Frederick W. Petrie not pictured).

 I have a difficult relationship with Anzac day.

-From Australia he went to France, where he became a corporal in the ‘6th Australian broad gauge railroad company’ (6th A.B.G.R.O Coy).
+He went to France, where he became a corporal in the ‘6th Australian broad gauge railroad company’ (6th A.B.G.R.O Coy).
 His war record shows that he served until July, 1918.
 Four months before the war was officially declared over.

-This was more than likely brought on by the trauma of spending eighteen months shovelling coal into the belly of a steam train moving back and forth with supplies to ‘barren and bloodied battlefields’ (King).
+This was more than likely brought on by the trauma of spending eighteen months shovelling coal into the belly of a steam train, moving back and forth with supplies to ‘barren and bloodied battlefields’ (King).

 ‘we were not fighting troops, but I may say that the whole of our sphere of operations was within range of the enemy’s artillery, and he paid particular attention to the railways, both with his heavy guns and aeroplane bombs.
 Even…the furthest back station of the 4th company was under fire from the 15in guns…With both planes and guns the enemy paid systematic attention to our main lines of rail, so you can realise that life in a railway unit was not altogether a picnic.
 The 5th Coy…had the worst of it…their section of line was continually exposed to bomb raids and gunfire, night and day, and their casualties were heavy…the amount of work behind a great army is tremendous.
 Despite the network of lines, I have seen 280 trains per day pass over a single section of line, and trains carry 1000-ton loads…the difficulties and odds against which they had to contend are seldom realised.’